 The “…” button lets you look at these metrics for one of your added competitors.

 Any of these columns can be sorted from highest to lowest to identify each domain’s strengths and weaknesses.
 Next to each keyword will be the tags you’ve applied and any SERP Features seen on the results page.

-You can filter this table by Keyword, Top Positions, SERP Features, tags, search intent, and more with the filters above the visibility graph.
+You can filter this table by keyword, top positions & changes, SERP Features, tags, search intent, volume, keyword difficulty and more with the filters above the graph.